shaovoon/minicsv/README.md

 # C++: Minimalistic CSV Streams

 Bare minimal CSV stream based on C++ file streams where the stream operator can be overloaded for your custom type.
+The delimiter can be changed on the fly to enable parsing text file format with different delimiters.
+Newline, delmiiter and quotes encountered in the input shall be escaped accordingly, vice versa with output.
+Escape and unescape text can be changed.

 This is a example on how to write to CSV.